jedisom/Yelp-projects/README.md

-# Yelp-LDA-topic
-1st assignment from Coursera Data Mining capstone class.
-Code is in R.
+# Yelp!
+Academic Dataset & Data Mining Capstone
+This repository contains project files for a series of projects completed as part of a Data Mining Specialization Capstone course offered by Coursera and the University of Illinois - Urbana Champaign.
+The code for these projects was all created in the R language.

+##Dataset
+The Yelp! academic data set used to complete these project can be found [here](https://www.yelp.ca/dataset_challenge) along with descriptions of the various data files used.

+## Task 1
 Task 1 creates topic models using Latent Dirichlet allocation (LDA) to summarize main topics in the Yelp! reviews dataset.
 It also takes it a step further and finds common (good and bad) topics for one restaurant.

+### Files and Packages Used
-Files used in this task
+Files used in this task include:
-include:
+ - yelp_academic_dataset_review.JSON
  - Task 1.1.R
  - Task 1.2a.R
  - Task 1.docx (Word version of task report)

+Required R Packages include:
+ - pacman (automatically installs and calls the other packages listed)
+ - jsonlite
+ - tm
+ - topicmodels
+ - slam
+ - igraph
+ - dplyr

+##Task 2
 Task 2 uses cuisine (store type) metadata to create similarity metrics between cuisines and cluster cuisines that are similar.

+### Files and Packages Used
 Files used in this task include:
+ - yelp_academic_dataset_business.JSON
+ - yelp_academic_dataset_review.JSON
  - Task 2.1.R
  - Task 2.2.R
  - Task 2.3.R
  - Task 2.docx (Word version of task report)

+Required R Packages include:
+ - pacman (automatically installs and calls the other packages listed)
+ - jsonlite
+ - tm
+ - topicmodels
+ - slam
+ - cluster

+##Task 3
 Task 3 takes a seed set of dishes within a cuisine and uses Google's word2phrase and word2vec functions to "learn" other dishes within the given cuisine.

+### Files and Packages Used
 Files used in this task include:
  - Chinese_dishes (includes preliminary dishes and personal opinion pre-filtering)
  - Chinese_dishes.txt (file used as seed that was pre-filtered manually)
- - word2phrase.c (Got this file straight from Google)
+ - word2phrase.c (Got this file straight from Google, [here](https://code.google.com/archive/p/word2vec/))
  - word2vec.
-(Got this file straight from Google)
+(Got this file straight from Google,  [here](https://code.google.com/archive/p/word2vec/))
  - Task 3.2.R
  - Task 3.docx (Word version of task report)